puj009/Dat250/dat250-expass5.md

 ### The Tutorials
 * Experiment 1: No problems.
-* Experiment 2: Had some problems cloning the repository, so I just added it to the same as experiment 1 and copied in all of the files needed.
+* Experiment 2: Had some problems cloning the repository, so I just added it to the same repository as experiment 1 and copied in all the files needed.
+* Experiment 3:

 ### link